solo-io/solo-docs/gloo/docs/user_guides/basic_routing.md

                   transfer-encoding: {}
     ```

     The details of this application were discovered by Gloo's Function Discovery (fds) service.
-Because the petstore
+This was possible because the petstore
-    application implements OpenAPI (specifically discovering a Swagger JSON document on `petstore-svc/swagger.json`).
+    application implements OpenAPI (specifically, discovering a Swagger JSON document at `petstore-svc/swagger.json`).
-    Because some functions were discovered for us, we can practice some function in the next tutorial.
+    Note that some functions were discovered.
+We will use these to demonstrate function routing in the [next tutorial](../function_routing).

 1. Let's now use `glooctl` to create a basic route for this upstream.